 You may have to leave the office on occasions to visit customers and contractors, which may sometimes involve overseas travel.

-The work involves negotiating with people and you will be under pressure at times.
+The work involves negotiating with people and meeting tight deadlines so you will be under pressure at times.

 You could join a relevant firm in an administrative post and then train to be a freight forwarder.